 At Ecumenical Ministries of Oregon (EMO), our volunteers are among our most valuable assets.

-Last year, over 2,000 volunteers donated their time to EMO's programs.
-Our volunteers make it possible for us to serve over half a million people throughout Oregon each year.
+Last year, over 1,400 volunteers donated their time to EMO's programs.
+Our volunteers make it possible for us to serve nearly 135,000 people throughout Oregon each year.

 Each of the programs listed below welcomes your volunteer help.
-To serve through one of the avenues mentioned or for more information about service, please fill out the form below, or call (503) 221-1054 or send an email to emo@emoregon.org.
+To serve through one of the avenues mentioned or for more information about volunteering, please fill out the form below, call (503) 221-1054, or send an email to emo@emoregon.org.

 Volunteer Interest Form